 Pros and Cons of Class Action Lawsuit

 Is it bad to join a class action lawsuit?
 Joining a class-action lawsuit has a lot of benefits for the plaintiffs.
 They need not go in search of a well-experienced attorney to plead their case.
-The advantages of a class-action lawsuit given below can clarify your doubts.
+The pros and cons of joining a class action lawsuit are given below to clarify your doubts.

 - Less litigation cost: As more people are involved in the class action, the attorney charges get divided among the class members.
 For fewer charges, you can hire an experienced and qualified attorney to fight for you and can ensure the win.
 If you stand alone, you may not recover much remuneration after deducing attorney charges.

 - No clogging of multiple cases in the courts: When numerous small claim suits are joined together as a class action, courts will be relieved of the backlogging of cases.
 One jury and one court are enough to handle the case.

 Is there a downside to joining a class-action lawsuit?
 Definitely, there are some disadvantages of joining a class action.
 They are discussed in detail below.

 - No voice in the proceedings: The individual claimants will not have any voice in the legal proceedings or the decision-making about the settlement, as the lead plaintiff is the authority.